Facts About Hummingbird Tracking and Banding

 Hummingbird Banders Are Banders for Life

-Take Bob and Martha Sargent, who founded the nonprofit Hummer/Bird Study Group to track migrating hummingbirds and songbirds.
+Take Bob and Martha Sargent, who founded the nonprofit Hummer/Bird Study Group for songbird and hummingbird tracking.
 Since they started their original banding station in their Clay, Alabama, backyard, more than 30,000 ruby-throats have been banded there.
-Other devoted banders spend years researching hummingbirds, running websites to spread awareness and doing banding demonstrations.
+Other devoted banders spend years researching and tracking hummingbirds, running websites to spread awareness and doing banding demonstrations.
 So it’s true: Once a hummingbird bander, always a hummingbird bander.